Derrick Henry becomes 8th player with 2,000 yards rushing

 Chris Johnson held the previous franchise record.
 He rushed for 2,006 yards in 2009, making the Titans the only team to have two players eclipse the 2,000-yard mark.
 Johnson cheered for Henry on Twitter when he drew close to 2,000 yards, posting: “2 2k’s!!!!”

-Henry became the first player to lead the league in rushing in consecutive seasons since LaDaianian Tomlinson in 2006-07.
+Henry entered the game having already secured his second straight rushing title, making him the first player to lead the league in rushing in consecutive seasons since LaDaianian Tomlinson in 2006-07.
 Second-place rusher Dalvin Cook of Minnesota entered the week with 1,557 yards rushing and missed Sunday’s game after the death of his father.

 Henry, the 2015 Heisman Trophy winner, ran for 1,540 yards last season.